Kong/insomnia/packages/insomnia-smoke-test/README.md

 Tests for the Electron app are written using [Playwright](https://github.com/microsoft/playwright)  while tests for the CLI use [execa](https://github.com/sindresorhus/execa).

+For details about the example Express server used in smoke tests refer to [this other document](docs/express.md).

 ## Structure

 | Folder       | Purpose                           |